Abdurr224/Updated-Project-Spear/README.md

 # Updated-Project-Spear

 This is an update to the Orignal Project Spear.
 It includes true machine learning and role based datasets to increase effectivness in detection.
+Feartures than have remained from th orginal:
+- Alerting System